lofar-astron/factor/doc/source/initsubtract.rst

     Model images created during high-res imaging (see :ref:`high_res_images`), one for each band.

 Output
-    Sky models in ``makesourcedb`` format, one for each band
+    Sky models in ``makesourcedb`` format, one for each band.

 Pipeline Steps
     fits_to_image_high
-        Convert WSClean FITS model image to CASA model image
+        Convert WSClean FITS model image to CASA model image.

     casa_to_bbs_high
-        Convert CASA model image to ``makesourcedb`` sky model
+        Convert CASA model image to ``makesourcedb`` sky model.

 Test data
     TODO